DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 2 - The Land of Barovia/Lore of Barovia.md

 While not members of any civilized society, the wolves, rats, and bats of Barovia are Strahd’s loyal servants and spies.
 Each day, at sunrise and sunset, each beast with news to report—of outsiders, of turmoil, or simply of interesting trinkets or treasures—returns to Castle Ravenloft to share what it's learned and to receive new orders to disseminate through the valley.
 Strahd’s vampiric brides gather and organize their intelligence: the wolves to Volenta Popofsky, the rats to Ludmilla Vilisevic, and the bats to Anastrasya Karelova.

 ## Brides of Strahd
 Strahd’s eldest three vampiric consorts—Ludmilla, Anastrasya, and Volenta—serve their master loyally, but compete bitterly for his favor.
 As the eldest and most adept at the arcane arts, Ludmilla is Strahd’s favored research partner, developing new spells for his use while investigating the secrets of the Mists.
 Meanwhile, Anastrasya is a master of the arts of espionage and diplomacy, managing Strahd’s political relationships while retaining key spies in each of Barovia’s settlements.
 Finally, Volenta is a skilled artificer and torturer, innovating new traps to guard Ravenloft’s halls while wringing information from those who fall into them.

 Over the past hundred years, with Strahd asleep in Castle Ravenloft, each of his brides dispersed through the valley to pursue their own agendas.
 Now, with Strahd awoken, and his moment of reckoning at hand, each bride is desperate to prove their loyalty and worth to Strahd once more—and to win their place at his side when his grand plan comes to fruition.
 ## Witches of Mother Night
 While the good-hearted worshippers of Barovia keep the faith of the Morninglord alive, other, darker individuals seek the power and favor of Mother Night instead.
 Chief among them is Baba Lysaga, the Witch of Berez, who has fostered a coven of fellow devotees by recruiting outcasts and exiles from the settlements of Barovia.
 The maddened Lysaga views these practitioners as her children, and teaches them to secretly consider themselves the younger siblings of Strahd—sworn to protect and obey him for eternity.

 These witches are largely as described in <span class="citation">Barovian Witch (p.
 229)</span>, though their pacts are forged with Mother Night instead of Strahd and the Dark Powers.
 Those sent to Ravenloft serve at the pleasure of Ludmilla Vilisevic, Strahd’s magic-minded consort, though none forget that their true loyalty is owed to Baba Lysaga of the swamp—and, above her, to Strahd himself.
 ## Wachtercult

-As part of her latest scheme to gain control of Vallaki, Lady Fiona Wachter has founded a devil-worshipping cult, described further in <span class="citation">N4.
-Wachterhaus (p.
-110)</span>.
-Currently, Lady Wachter’s “book club” boasts six cult fanatics, with each fanatic leading a smaller cell of six cultists as described in <span class="citation">Cultists (p.
+Unlike in the official *Curse of Strahd* module, Lady Fiona Wachter does not worship devils.
+Instead, although she retains an **imp** familiar as a memento of her time studying with the witch Baba Lysaga, she has taught the members of her Vallakian cult to worship the goddess Ezra, who is described in [[#The Cult of Ezra]] below.
+Currently, Lady Wachter’s “book club” boasts six **cult fanatics**, with each fanatic leading a smaller cell of six **cultists** as described in <span class="citation">Cultists (p.
 96)</span>.
 ## Werewolf Pack

-The werewolf pack—the members of whom call themselves the Children of Mother Night—are largely as described in **Chapter 15: Werewolf Den (p.
-201).
+The werewolf pack—the members of which call themselves the Children of Mother Night—are largely as described in <span class="citation">Chapter 15: Werewolf Den (p.
+201)</span>.
 Until Strahd’s awakening, the pack largely used Barovia as a place to rest between hunts, occasionally prowling the roads between settlements, but preferring the tastier meat of the lands beyond the mists.

 However, when Strahd awoke, he demanded the loyalty of the werewolves whose forebears had once served him faithfully.
 He threatened to seal the pack within the mists for all eternity if they defied him—but promised them wealth, power, and plentiful prey if they returned to his service.